 Simon leads the growing team in our Stockholm office.
-He is a highly skilled patent attorney whose practice focusses on building intellectual property strategies to support the growth of SMEs and new product development in larger businesses.
+He is a highly skilled patent attorney whose practice focuses on building intellectual property strategies to support the growth of SMEs and new product development in larger businesses.

 Simon’s contentious work provides clear support for such advice.
 As a frequent and accomplished advocate before the European Patent Office’s Opposition Divisions and Boards of Appeal, he is able to apply his experience to present dependable advice on patent validity.
 He is also a certified UK Higher Courts Litigator and has advised clients in patent litigation proceedings before the UK High Court and Court of Appeal, including in cases with multi-jurisdictional aspects and involving interplays with concurrent European Patent Office proceedings.

-The main technological focus of Simon’s work is in the chemical and engineering arts within the healthcare, fast-moving consumer goods, energy, chemical manufacturing and materials industries.
+The main technological focus of Simon’s work is in the chemical and engineering arts within the healthcare, fast moving consumer goods, energy, chemical manufacturing and materials industries.
 He previously worked in the intellectual property department of Waters Corporation - a major manufacturer of laboratory instruments - where he developed expertise in mass spectrometry and liquid chromatography.

 Simon joined Potter Clarkson in 2012, becoming a partner in 2017.

 They give sound advise from a legal perspective but they also consider the commercial aspects on projects which makes them stand out from other competitors.
 Mark Snelgrove, Simon Curtis, Ian Dee, Rob Pugh do an excellent job on patent litigation.
 Legal 500, 2020